 The HRA and the Medicines and Healthcare products Regulatory Agency (MHRA) have worked with the research community to develop a faster and more efficient service for the approval of clinical trials.

 Historically, applications for clinical trials were sent separately to the MHRA for regulatory review, and to a Research Ethics Committee (REC) for ethics review.
 Now, with combined review, research teams make a single Clinical Trials of Investigational Medicinal Products (CTIMP) application, which goes to both reviews at the same time.
 This is reducing duplication, saving applicants time and effort, and speeding up approval timelines.
 Find out more about the benefits for CTIMP sponsors, contract research organisations (CROs) and investigators below.

 Combined review enhances the UK’s reputation as an attractive option for ground-breaking research that has the potential to improve health and wellbeing, facilitating rapid start-up to benefit patients sooner.

-Combined review should now be used for all new CTIMP and combined trials of an investigational medicinal product and an investigational medical device (IMP/Device trials).
-If you are a CTIMP sponsor or applicant we have the information, guidance and support to help you prepare for change.
+Combined review is now used for all new CTIMP and combined trials of an investigational medicinal product and an investigational medical device (IMP/Device trials).
+If you are a CTIMP sponsor or applicant we have information, guidance and support to help you.